OutSystems/docs-odc/src/eap/building-apps/ui/interaction/display-data/aggregate.md

 1. Select the join type between your sources.

-For more information, see [Supported Join Types](./supported-join-types.md).
+For more information, see [supported join types](supported-join-types.md).

     ![Select join type between sources.](images/select-join-ss.png)